kajalsengar/kajalsengar/README.md

 - 👯 I’m looking to collaborate on Java project & Database Connectvity
 - 💬 Ask me about HTML, CSS, javaScript, JAVA
 - 📫 How to reach me: sengarkajal089@gmail.com
-- ⚡ Fun fact: see tomorrow
+- ⚡ Fun fact: ready for tomorrow
 -->

 # -connect with me👇